dharmx/dharmx.github.io/content/posts/nvim-plugin-manager/index.md

 ### <samp>__newindex</samp>

 This is similar to the `__index` metatable.
-This metamethod runs when you try to index and set a `nil` element of the table this metatable is connected to, `table[index] = value`.
+This meta-method runs when you try to index and set a `nil` element of the table this metatable is connected to, `table[index] = value`.
 Now, see the following example.

 ```lua